What’s the difference between Atta and Maida?

 For those who don’t know, Wheat Grain consists of Bran, Endosperm, and Germ.

-Bran is nothing but an outer shell of Grain, which gets removed during the production phase.
+Bran is nothing but an outer shell of the grain, which comes off during the production phase.

-Later, the Endosperm is used to produce Maida or Refined Flour.
+Later, the Endosperm turns into Maida or Refined Flour.

 Interesting Fact: Maida is typically Yellow-ish in color, but it changes its color to White during the bleaching process.

-And that’s how you get to see White-colored Maida in the packages.
+And that’s how you get to see white color Maida in the packages.

-Now that you’ve got the basic idea about these two flours, let’s find more about them in the following table.
+Now that you’ve got the basic idea about these two flours, let’s learn more about them in the following tables.